azurecitadel/azurecitadel/content/arc/servers-hack/policy.md

   * deploy the Dependency agent to the Azure Arc virtual machines
 * Use remediation tasks to make the two VMs fully compliant

+> Note that there is a [known bug](https://github.com/Azure/azure-policy/issues/733) in the _[Preview] Deploy Dependency agent to Windows Azure Arc machines_ policy definition as the managed identity has insufficient permissions to remediate non-compliancy.
+>
+> The following commands will assign it sufficient privileges if you have assigned the expected policy initiative.
+>
+> ```bash
+> identity=$(az policy assignment list --resource-group arc-hack --query "[?displayName == 'Enable Azure Monitor for VMs'].identity.principalId" --output tsv)
+> az role assignment create --assignee $identity --role "Azure Connected Machine Onboarding" --resource-group arc-hack
+> ```

 ## Success criteria

 Screen share with your proctor to show that you achieved: